RC2014Z80/RC2014/Hardware/APU RC2014/README.md

 Then assemble the __4__ diodes.
 Note that the diodes are polarised.
 The black band should be at the top of the board.
 Locate the diodes in the positions indicated.

-__OPTIONAL__ Connecting a 220pF capacitor across the `/WAIT` line diode speeds up recovery of this line which, in turn, speeds up resumption of the CPU processing as soon as the APU releases `/WAIT`.
-Adding this capacitance positively impacts benchmarking, so it is a recommended optional addition.
+__OPTIONAL__ Connecting a 200pF capacitor across the `/WAIT` line diode (i.e. in parallel) speeds up recovery of this line which, in turn, speeds up resumption of the CPU processing as soon as the APU releases the `/WAIT` signal.
+Adding this capacitance positively impacts benchmarking, so it is a highly recommended optional addition.

 ![APU Module Diodes](https://github.com/RC2014Z80/RC2014/blob/master/Hardware/APU%20RC2014/apu_diode.png)